Light

 1. 1

-Shift the pot to a genuinely brighter spot — closer to an east or west window, or a filtered south exposure — since it's specifically the leaf-forming stage of new growth that needs the extra light to lay down silver pattern rather than defaulting to solid chlorophyll-dense green.
+Shift the pot to a genuinely brighter spot — closer to an east or west window, or a filtered south exposure — since it's specifically the leaf-forming stage of new growth that needs the extra light to develop a strong air-pocket structure rather than defaulting to a flatter, plainer finish.

 2. 2